scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 Now your protocol should be able to run, try it now, and get some information from the empiar entry xml.
 Check the summary looks good.

-After the execution, the Summary panel could show the following information if you manage to store all values:
+After the execution, the Summary panel could show the following information if you managed to store all values:

 .. figure:: /docs/images/general/summary.png